MasterAndrewJ/PokemonBashe/README.md

 1/27/2017--I now need to begin to initilize the graphics so I can do I test battle with only words but still in the graphics screen, however today I am moving slow so I am going to just do some assigning of pokemon to their moves so I don't waste time.

+ 1/31/17--I successfully opened the graphics screen and wrote down text for the demo version number one and I am to the point of beginning to work on the menu for the encounter screen.